 Lately, while wandering the streets to relax in the evening, I find myself constantly complaining about the humid weather and wishing it would pass already.
 I love the cozy winter and I really don’t like to sweat (not appropriate for a lady) or make tons of laundry.
 There’s just not enough room to hang so many clothes in my tiny house.
-However, while picking some peaches for my crumble this morning, I saw the piles of summer fruits that I love so much – watermelon, peaches, mangos – and wanted summer to last just a bit longer.
+However, while picking some peaches for my crisp this morning, I saw the piles of summer fruits that I love so much – watermelon, peaches, mangos – and wanted summer to last just a bit longer.
 If I didn’t have such a tiny freezer, I would have stockpiled these fruits so I could enjoy them in shakes and desserts for the next year.

-Crumbles are a great light and fruity dessert to serve after a heavy meal.
+Peach crisp is a great light and fruity dessert to serve after a heavy meal.
 Serve alongside ice cream to turn it into a small summer heaven.
 It’s also much simpler and easier to make than pie.
-Simply cut the peaches, mix with a few ingredients, and place in the dish.
-Then make the crumble topping and sprinkle it on top.
+Simply cut the peaches, mix with a few ingredients, and place in the pan.
+Then make the crisp topping and sprinkle it on top.
 That’s it!

 Make sure that the peaches are fresh and tasty.
 If they aren’t sweet enough for you, you can add more sugar.
 If you want it spicy, you can increase the spices or even add some fresh or ground ginger.

 If the peaches are ripe and tender, they won’t be easy to peel.
 If that’s the case, you can place them in a pot of hot water for 15 minutes, then transfer to a bowl of ice cold water for a few seconds.
 Peel them immediately after.